senli1073/SeisT/README.md

 This repository also provides some baseline models implemented by Pytorch under `./models`, such as PhaseNet, EQTransformer, DitingMotion, MagNet, BAZ-Network, and distPT-Network.

 NOTE: The model weights included in this repository serve as the basis for performance evaluation in the paper.
-They have been evaluated using identical training and testing data and a consistent training regimen, thereby affirming the architecture's validity.
+They have been evaluated using identical training/testing data and a consistent training strategy, thereby affirming the effectiveness of SeisT.
 Nevertheless, if you intend to employ these models in practical engineering applications, it is crucial to retrain the SeisT models with larger datasets to align with the specific demands of engineering applications.

 ## Usage